readcoil/tactical-packet-analysis/README.md

 # tactical-packet-analysis
 This repository contains a proof of concept tool to automate pcap analysis using Spotify's luigi framework (https://github.com/spotify/luigi).

-The tool consists of various tasks that can be used to automate the analysis of pcap files.
+The tool consists of various tasks that are used to progressively segment and process traffic to retain source data and enable additional manual analysis.
-The luigi framework enables the implementation of modular, stackable tasks that can be easily extended to include additional analysis.
+The luigi framework enables the implementation of modular, stackable tasks that can be extended to further analysis as required.

-A dashboard is also included as a helper to automate the process of running the tasks and visualizing the results.
+A flask dashboard is also included as a helper to automate basic processing and visualization of results.

 Visualization is achieved using the data exploration libraries pandas and dtale (https://github.com/man-group/dtale).

+#### Implementation Notes:
+This is a proof of concept tool and is not intended for production use.
+It was originally developed to illustrate the concepts presented in the talk "Tactical Packet Analysis" at the 2024 SANS Europe ICS Summit.
+It may or may not be maintained, however pull requests are welcomed.

 The modules deliberately leverage os-level commands to run tshark and other tools to demonstrate the ease of integration with existing tools.
-In addition, a custom strings tool is included to extract strings from protocol-segmented pcap files.
+In addition, a custom strings tool (https://github.com/readcoil/strictstrings) is included to extract strings from protocol-segmented pcap files.

 ## Installation
 1. Clone the repository